 Diarrhea got you down?
-If so, check out 4th place in our ranking of the 10 best probiotics for women, a great choice if you’re suffering from the occasional bout.
+If so, check out fourth place in our ranking of the 10 best probiotics for women, a great choice if you’re suffering from the occasional bout.

 The reason why is that the product contains a yeast called Saccharomyces boulardii.

-This yeast can get through stomach acids all the way until it reaches the intestinal tract, while also restoring any other kinds of imbalances in the microbiome of the gut.
+This yeast can get through stomach acids all the way until it reaches the intestinal tract, while also helping to restore other kinds of imbalances in the microbiome of the gut.

-When combined with MOS (Mannan Oligosaccharides), an oligosaccharide from the cell walls of S. cerevisiae, this probiotic will also help to prevent bad bacteria from growing.
+When combined with MOS (Mannan Oligosaccharide), an oligosaccharide from the cell walls of S. cerevisiae, this probiotic will also help to prevent bad bacteria from growing.

 Conveniently, it doesn’t require refrigeration, and the probiotic can be stored at room temperature.

-With 5 billion organisms per serving, it’s vegetarian-friendly, but does not specify if it’s also vegan-friendly, a definite downside.
+With 5 billion organisms per serving, it’s vegetarian-friendly, but does not specify if it’s also vegan-friendly.

 - Relieves diarrhea